Terminal (Danish band): MTV and Los Angeles

-Terminal went to Los Angeles, California, in November 2010 to perform showcases for the recording industry and was invited, as the first Danish music group ever, to play an acoustic showcase at the MTV headquarters in Santa Monica, Los Angeles.
-After signing deals with a music lawyer and a music supervisor and having played showcases for record labels such as Universal, American Recordings and Atlantic Records, the band returned to Denmark a couple of weeks later.
+Terminal went to Los Angeles in November 2010 to perform showcases for the recording industry and was invited, as the first Danish music group ever, to play an acoustic showcase at the MTV headquarters in Santa Monica.
+After signing deals with a music lawyer and a music supervisor and having played showcases for record labels including Universal, American Recordings and Atlantic Records, the band returned to Denmark a couple of weeks later.

 Terminal signed with the Los Angeles-based management firm Million Dollar Management in the fall of 2010.
 In 2011, terminal discontinued the contract with Million Dollar Management.